virtual-labs/exp-word-generation-iiith/experiment/theory.md

 ### Feature Interactions

-Morphological features don't work in isolation; they interact with each other in complex ways:
+Grammatical features don't work in isolation; they interact with each other in complex ways:

 #### Gender-Number Interaction (Hindi)
 ```